-Arriving at Palm Canyon resort a bit early, we were nonetheless allowed to check in.
-It was Thursday, May 14th, so we planned on staying home to watch the much ballyhooed Seinfeld finale.
+Arriving at the Palm Canyon resort a bit early, we were nonetheless allowed to check in.
+It was Thursday, May 14, 1998, so we planned on staying home to watch the much ballyhooed Seinfeld finale.
 It was also the night they blocked off South Palm Canyon road and had a little street fair with food and crafts.
 We hit dinner at a decent Mexican place and roamed the street of talentless musicians and fatty foods.
 The night was cool, so we didn't mind staying indoors to unwind with a little sitcom action.

 Naturally, cable was out.
-Well, actually, only on ONE channel.
-NBC.
-No lie.
-The only channel you could get the Seinfeld finale on and the picture was messed up and the sound was out.
-We laughed at the irony and called maintenance who — after fiddling stupidly with the set — came to the same conclusion that we had hours before.
-Cable was out.
+Well, actually, only on ONE channel—NBC—no lie.
+The only channel you could get the Seinfeld finale on and the picture was messed up, and the sound was out.
+We laughed at the irony and called maintenance, who — after fiddling stupidly with the set — came to the same conclusion that we had hours before: “Cable is out.”

 The next day, our decision to come to Palm Springs for some sun and fun was proven a good one.
-The sun was bright and the temperature stayed in the eighties.
+The sun was bright, and the temperature stayed in the eighties.
 Jumping on the opportunity, we promptly parked our butts in some pool-side chaise lounges and absorbed both UV radiation type A and B.

 From that height, you could see all four of “the desert cities:” Palm Springs, Rancho Mirage, Palm Desert, and one other one.
 All flat squares on a flat plain between seriously not flat mountains.
 Very cool.

 Before steeling up the nerve to head back down (to our death, we believed), we stopped by the bar and quaffed a “lemonade.”
 And by “lemonade,” I mean straight Vodka in a yellow-colored glass.
-The resulting buzz made the trip down considerably more fun—we got right up front, a-whooping and a-hollering the whole way down not unlike Slim Pickins in Dr. Strangelove.
-Once on the ground, we kissed it (okay, we Frenched it), drove back to Palm Springs, caught some Mexican (the food, not the people) and hung out for a few drinks in the warm desert night.
+The resulting buzz made the trip down considerably more fun—we got right up front, a-whooping and a-hollering the whole way down, not unlike Slim Pickins in Dr. Strangelove.
+People were annoyed.

-Saturday, we got adventurous and went to Joshua Tree national park.
+Saturday, we got adventurous and went to Joshua Tree National Park.
 The park got its name from a recent U2 album.
 The Joshua tree itself got its name from the biblical character whom the tree supposedly resembles, stretching his arms to the sky.
 (Personally, that parallel is a bit of a stretch.
 They look more like the Scarecrow character from The Wizard of Oz.)

 Basically, you drive through the park on a paved road past acres of trees and these odd piles of rocks randomly deposited throughout the park.
-The rock look like God sprinkled pebbles into little piles—make that really big pebbles and really big piles.
+The rocks look like God sprinkled pebbles into little piles—make that really big pebbles and really big piles.

-Once at the top, they are met not with accolades, floral bouquets, nor sash-wearing beauty contest winners all puckered up.
+Once at the top, they are met, not with accolades, floral bouquets, nor sash-wearing beauty contest winners all puckered up.
 No, they are met with only the daunting prospect of trying to get back down.
 Up is the easy part.
 I still can't understand why it caught on.

-While at the desert park, we saw only two life forms, other than the ubiquitous Yuppies-in-a-minivan.
+While at the desert park, we saw only two life forms, besides the ubiquitous Yuppies-in-an-SUV, I mean.
 A coyote and—wait for it—a roadrunner.
 I kid you not.
 The only thing missing was a mailman dropping off a box marked “Acme.”